 Tracer dose and route of administration

-- 2 to 5-sec images are obtained for 60 seconds after injection
+- 2-to-5 second images are obtained for 60 seconds after injection

-- demonstrates perfusion and characterises the blood flow to a particular area
+- characterises blood flow to a particular area

 Blood pool phase

-- demonstrated the blood pool, not the blood flow
+- demonstrates the blood pool, not the blood flow

 - inflammation causes capillary dilatation and increased blood flow